river-live/examples/todo-ejs-express/README.md

 The deploy script will output all the information you need:

 - Your server (`server.js`) needs to know the address of the API Gateway, as well as the key.
 The key is used as a simple means of authentication.
 - Your frontend code (`app.js`) needs to know the address of the load balancer, as well as the secret.
-You need to generate a valid Jason Web Token using the provided secret.
+You need to generate a valid JSON Web Token using the provided secret.
 You can easily do so [here](https://jwt.io/).

 ## Useful commands